 John T. Richards Esq.

 John begins his undergraduate studies at the University of Southern California and the University of Michigan.
 Attends and graduates California Western School of Law in two years under the accelerated program as the youngest member of his class at the age of 23.
 As a result Mr. Richards is admitted to the California bar on October 6, 1992 at age of 24 years old.
-Consequently, John T. Richards represents injured Plaintiffs exclusively for 24 years in cases including:
+Consequently, Richards Law Firm represents injured Plaintiffs exclusively for 24 years in cases including:

 - Fire and Flood claims